xiaoxianyu-office/mm/Skills/Targeters/PlayerLocationsInRadius.md

 ## Description
-Targets the locations all players in the given radius around the caster
+Targets the locations of all players in a given radius around the caster

 ## Attributes